MarufMonem/Java/README.md

 *This contains the questions of therapBD given on December 10,2020 for, **Junior Software Developer position.** (you need to import reviewjava to run few of the solves )*

+#### Dummy Headed Doubly Linked Circular List

+*Contains 4 methods of a cummy headed circular list*
+- Insert (inserts elements in the list)
+- Remove (removes items)
+- Print (prints the list)
+- GetNode (give the element it would return the node)